 In California, a class action lawsuit is a legal action in which one or more plaintiffs sue as representatives of a group of people with similar claims.
 Liability is then determined by a judge who approves a legal remedy for all members.

 Common types of these lawsuits that our California personal injury attorneys handle include (but are not limited to):

-- Consumer fraud,
+- Consumer class actions for consumer fraud,

 - Dangerous or defective products liability,